arpitchauhan20/AutoSubscribe/README.md

-Put all the photos from photos folter to script folder.
-(All photos)
+Put all the photos from photos folder to script folder.